Wyntuition/aspnetcore-workshop-kit/01-BasicApiApp/README.md

 ## Let's get started

 1. Set up MVC!
 The Web API has been merged into MVC, so it's all one package.
-Start by adding this dependency for MVC to project.json,
+Start by adding this dependency for MVC to project.json.
+You will have to use your IDE to add using statements in the files referenced,

     ```
     "Microsoft.AspNetCore.Mvc": "1.0.0"